 Namibia has some of the most stunning and diverse scenery of all of Africa and thankfully we had 9 full days to explore it.

 Below, we’ve compiled a list of our favourite stops throughout the 9 days.

 Etosha National Park

 After spending 2 days game driving through Kruger National Park, we were excited to check out another game reserve.
 Immediately we noticed the difference between the two parks.
 Etosha’s main characteristic is a large salt pan, so large it can be seen from space.
 It was extremely flat throughout the park with the sparse tree here and there.

 We visited in the dry season which made it easy to see well into the distance.
-Etosha National Park had many man-made and natural waterholes in which we often found an abundance of animals at.
+Etosha National Park had many man-made and natural waterholes in which we often found an abundance of animals.
 It kind of made it easy for game spotting.
 We saw our first hyena along with a family of rhinoceros’ at the watering hole by our campsite, zebras, giraffes, wildebeests, warthogs, kudos, impalas, lions (sleeping soundly) and many birds.